florea-mihai/florea-mihai.github.io/README.md

 ## Hobbies and Interests

-- **Finance & Cryptocurrency:** Following market trends and exploring new investment strategies for financial growth.
+- **Finance & Cryptocurrency:** Following market trends and exploring investment strategies.
-- **Calisthenics:** Passionate about bodyweight training for strength, flexibility, and endurance.
+- **Calisthenics:** Engaging in bodyweight training for strength and flexibility.
-- **Philosophy:** Exploring philosophical theories and ethical debates through classical and contemporary works.
+- **Philosophy:** Studying philosophical theories and ethical debates.
-- **Scientific Literature:** Staying informed about the latest research developments and breakthroughs.
+- **Scientific Literature:** Reading research to stay informed about advancements.
-- **Biohacking:** Investigating methods to optimize physical and mental performance through diet, supplements, and lifestyle changes.
+- **Biohacking:** Optimizing performance through diet and lifestyle changes.
-- **Technology:** Keeping up with emerging tech trends, gadgets, and innovations.
+- **Technology:** Exploring emerging tech trends and innovations.
-- **Cubing:** Solving the Rubik's Cube, showcasing advanced problem-solving skills and strategic thinking.
-I enjoy tackling complex algorithms and optimizing solving techniques.
+- **Cubing:** Solving the Rubik's Cube with advanced problem-solving skills.

 ![Cubing Image](path/to/your/cubing-image.jpg)